Autism Spectrum Disorders

 - Unusual or unexplained fear or nervousness

-Types Of Autism Spectrum Disorder
+Types of Autism Spectrum Disorder

-There has been great debate about how to define Autism.
-Generally speaking Autism is a developmental disorder that is characterized by a broad range of difficulties in the areas of social interaction, communication, and behavior.
-For diagnostic purposed, the classification systems used, describe various clinical features and specify that a certain number of these features or criteria must be present in order for the diagnoses to be valid.
+The disorders that are now categorized as Autism Spectrum Disorders include autism, Asperger’s Syndrome (AS), and Pervasive Developmental Disorders (PDD).
+There has been great debate about how to define autism.
+(2) Generally speaking, autism is a developmental disorder that is characterized by a broad range of difficulties in the areas of social interaction, communication, and behavior.
+The classification systems used describe various clinical features and specify that a certain number of these features or criteria must be present for the diagnosis to be valid.
+(3)

-- Delay or abnormal functioning in social interaction such as eye gaze and facial expression.
+- Delay or abnormal functioning in social interaction, such as eye gaze and facial expression

-- Delay or abnormal functioning in language skills used in social interactions and symbolic/imaginative play.
+- Delay or abnormal functioning in language skills used in social interactions and symbolic/imaginative play

-- Restricted, repetitive and stereotyped patterns of behavior, interests, and activities are manifested.
+- Restricted, repetitive, and stereotyped patterns of behavior, interests, and activities are manifested

 - Executive Dysfunction